 Tips for Choosing the Right Accounting Program

 A university degree with an accounting concentration is one of the requirements for becoming an accountant – and choosing the right degree is the first challenge you’ll face in your career.
-If your goal is to become a Certified Public Accountant (CPA), you can’t afford to choose anything but the best program with full AACSB accreditation, excellent teaching and great opportunities for real-world experience.
+If your goal is to become a Certified Public Accountant (CPA), you can’t afford to choose anything but the best.
+Hence, you should look for programs with full AACSB accreditation, excellent teaching, and great opportunities for real-world experience.

 How to Become an Accountant or CPA